 But you, be sober in all things, endure hardship, do the work of an evangelist, fulfill your ministry.
 2 Timothy 4:5

 In 2 Timothy 4:5, Paul exhorted Timothy to "do the work of an evangelist."
 This command was given in the context of ministering in the "last days" (3:1).
-The last days would be characterized by mounting opposition and deception from false teachers, and people who would turn away from God's word and desire to have their ears "tickled."
+The last days were characterized by mounting opposition and deception from false teachers and by people who would turn from God's word and desire to have their ears "tickled."
 Therefore, Timothy's duty before God and the Lord Jesus Christ was to preach the word (4:2), which entailed doing "the work of an evangelist."
-Since the work of an evangelist is both congregational (Ephesians 4:11-16) and missional (e.g., Acts 8:5-40; 21:8; 3 John 7), consider the following ways that pastors can do the work of an evangelist:
+Since, according to Friedrich, the work of an evangelist is both congregational (Ephesians 4:11-16) and missional (e.g., Acts 8:5-40; 21:8; 3 John 7), consider the following ways that pastors can practice this:

 2. Pastors can do the work of an evangelist by doing what they are exhorting and teaching the church to do.
-As with the congregation, pastors too must evangelize their unbelieving children, family, friends, and others as a lifestyle.
+As with the congregation, pastors, too, must evangelize their unbelieving children, family, friends, and others as a lifestyle.

 3. Pastors can do the work of an evangelist by participating in the church's evangelistic efforts.
-While pastors must not neglect prayer and the ministry of the word they can also participate in churchwide opportunities to reach unbelievers (e.g., community, convalescent/hospital, college, or juvenile center evangelism, etc.).
+While pastors must not neglect prayer and the ministry of the word, they can also participate in churchwide opportunities to reach unbelievers (e.g., community, convalescent/hospital, college, or juvenile center evangelism, etc.).

-Pastors must champion, motivate, model, and lead the efforts to integrate evangelism in the life of the church.
+Pastors must champion, motivate, model, and lead the efforts to integrate evangelism into the life of the church.
 Although pastors must not shoulder the responsibility alone, they must be among the leading spokespersons, models, and persons to equip the saints.